 Parkinson’s disease and sialorrhea

 Sialorrhea, more commonly known as drooling, can cause daily challenges for people with Parkinson’s.
-According to a survey report created in partnership with Merz Therapeutics and the EPDA, these can include difficulties with cleanliness, skin irritation, socialisation and even sleep and mental health.
+According to a survey report created in partnership with Merz Therapeutics and Parkinson’s Europe, these can include difficulties with cleanliness, skin irritation, socialisation and even sleep and mental health.
 Although sialorrhea affects a significant proportion of people with Parkinson’s, it is an often-neglected symptom of the condition.

 This article has been sponsored by Merz Therapeutics.
 The content of this interview was up to date and accurate at the time of interviewing in June 2022.
 The view expressed in this article represents the speaker’s own opinion and experience.
 The speaker may express personal opinions that are not necessarily shared by Merz Therapeutics.
 Content from this article has been reviewed by Merz Therapeutics.